-- 1. THAT in the first instance, monitoring of the HWWTP, comprising inspection and effluent analysis in relation to the treatment system, and water quality and shellfish tissue analysis in relation to the receiving waters, be continued for the 2021-2022 monitoring period. - 2.
-THAT the frequency of the rocky shore intertidal surveys is reduced from biannual (spring and summer) to annual (summer only). - 3.
-THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 4.
-THAT local iwi and hapu are invited to join Council staff for shellfish sampling when safe to do so. - 5.
-THAT regular maintenance of the wastewater treatment system is performed by the consent holder who shall maintain adequate records of the operation of the system. - 6.
-THAT the consent holder liaises with the Council with respect to any proposed additional industrial waste discharge to the system in order that potential impacts may be addressed and if necessary, additional monitoring requirements formulated. - 7.
-THAT the consent holder liaises with the Council with respect to any modifications to the ponds system, and its performance. - 8.
-THAT the consent holder supplies the Council with an Annual Performance and Data Summary Report by 31 August 2022, as required by condition 18 of consent 5079-2.
+- 1. THAT in the first instance, monitoring of the HWWTP, comprising inspection and effluent analysis in relation to the treatment system, and water quality and shellfish tissue analysis in relation to the receiving waters, be continued for the 2022-2023 monitoring period. - 2.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT local iwi and hapu are invited to join Council staff for shellfish sampling when safe to do so.